Murals of Chapel Hill: Painted Walls Project

-In 2010, UNC-Chapel Hills campus newspaper The Daily Tar Heel reported on the project, at that point citing The Chapel Hill Preservation Society and the Chapel Hill Downtown Partnership as the project's primary supporters.
+In 2010, UNC-Chapel Hill's campus newspaper The Daily Tar Heel reported on the project, at that point citing The Chapel Hill Preservation Society and the Chapel Hill Downtown Partnership as the project's primary supporters.
 It also attested to the popularity of Michael Brown's murals as an integral piece of the atmosphere of downtown Chapel Hill, and therefore worthy of restoration.

 In order to raise funds for the project, Sadie Rapp, then 14 years old, painted the mural Pets in 2011.
 It served as her eighth grade project at the Duke School, and she stated: "Part of the project involves doing research, so I studied the effects of public art on communities," Rapp said.
 "And in doing that, I saw an article in The Daily Tar Heel about Michael Brown and the Painted Walls Project.
 So I thought, 'Why not use my mural to help that one?'"

 The mural contains 33 dogs and one cat.
 Residents could "adopt" the dogs for a $50 donation and Rapp auctioned off the cat for $110.
 It went on to raise $1,700.
 Michael Brown painted a small turtle on the Rapp's mural as a thank you.

 Donations can be made by visiting the Painted Walls Project Page.